My Perspective on Asset Transfers

 Asset Transfer FAQ

-A: This could vary significantly by area.
+This varies significantly by area.
 Some districts may provide transition funding, while others may offer little support.
 You should actively negotiate for appropriate funding, especially for assets requiring immediate maintenance or improvements.

 A Note from John Fagan, Founder of Civic.ly